 What Causes Cravings?

 Not every craving can be explained.
 People sometimes crave something for no apparent reason.
 However, many researchers believe that cravings exist to meet physiological needs.
 A person craving a sweet snack, for example, might have a nutritional deficiency or low blood sugar.
 Cravings can also fill psychological needs.
-A person craving a shopping trip might be trying to eliminate feelings of boredom or frustration in his or her life.
+A person engages in compulsive shopping might be trying to eliminate feelings of boredom or frustration in their life.

 Cravings are common during pregnancy, and may serve to ensure that pregnant women get adequate nutrition and calories.
 People experiencing strong cravings when going through addiction withdrawal may need medical treatment to deal with the physical effects of the cravings.
 In other cases, the cravings simply go away on their own.
 Cravings are usually short-lived and typically only last for a few minutes, but may occur frequently, particularly among people recovering from addiction.